omarbinsaleh/uber-clone-backend/README.md

 - `firstName` and `lastName` must not be empty.
 - `email` must be in valid email format.
-- `password` must meet security requirements.
+- `password` must meet security requirements and must be at least 6 characters long.

 ---